yast/yast-storage-ng/doc/dont-format-in-expert-partitioner.md

 (hopefully sooner than later) this document will become obsolete and should be deleted.

+Additionally, another problematic situation is presented at the end of the document.
+Although it affects a completely different part of the expert partitioner it could be fixed with basically the same proposed approach.

 ## The problem

 When editing a partition (the same applies to any other block device that can